An updated version of these resources is coming in 2026.

 Known for being the go-to ECG resource, Life in the Fast Lane (LITFL) is actually much more.
 It is the brainchild of an Dr Mike Cadogan, an emergency physician and passionate advocate of FOAM (Free Open Access 'Meducation'), and contains concise summaries of everything critical care and practise cases surrounding CXRs, ABGs, trauma, ECGs (of course) and more!

-Mechanisms / Pathology #
+Mechanisms / Pathophysiology #

 A one stop shop for succinct mechanisms underlying a wide variety of conditions with reliability generally ensured by the review of all materials undertaken by the University of Calgary.
 Mechanisms are generally of sufficient detail for examinations though can be insufficiently detailed for CBL.
 Make sure to check out the cardiology section, a gold-mine of useful mechanisms for CBL.
 Quick tip: if you can't find what you are looking for with the search engine (it can be very specific), try the contents menu.